 We have begun to enrich our webpage.
 Please feel free to check it out: www.ucsfalumni.org/aw

-It includes a detailed schedule and hotel information for the Palace Hotel.
+It includes weekend activity highlights, detailed central schedule and Palace hotel information.

 Mailings

-We included a buckslip (similar to a larger bookmark) in our membership mailings.
+We included a buckslip (similar to a larger bookmark) promoting Alumni Weekend and the online community (ucsfalumni.org) in our membership mailings to all alumni.
+They dropped into the mail this week.

-We hope to drop the invitations by mid-February.
+The main invitations, of which we will have at least six different school program/alumni group iterations this year, we hope to by mid-February.

 Sponsorships